Mistral (wind): Cause

 In France, the mistral particularly affects Provence, Languedoc east of Montpellier, as well as all of the Rhône Valley from Lyon to Marseille, and as far southeast as Corsica and Sardinia.
 The mistral usually blows from the north or northwest, but in certain pre-alpine valleys and along the Côte d'Azur, the wind is channelled by the mountains so that it blows from east to west.
-Sometimes it also blows from the north-north-east toward the east of Languedoc as far as Cap Béar.
+Sometimes it also blows from the north-northeast toward the east of Languedoc as far as Cap Béar.
 Frequently, the mistral will affect only one part of the region.

 In the Languedoc area, where the tramontane is the strongest wind, the mistral and the tramontane blow together onto the Gulf of Lion and the northwest of the western Mediterranean, and can be felt to the east of the Balearic Islands, in Sardinia, and sometimes as far as the coast of Africa.

 When the mistral blows from the west, the mass of air is not so cold and the wind only affects the plain of the Rhône delta and the Côte d'Azur.
 The good weather is confined to the coast of the Mediterranean, while it can rain in the interior.
 The Côte d'Azur generally has a clear sky and warmer temperatures.
 This type of mistral usually blows for no more than one to three days.

 The mistral originating from the northeast has a very different character; it is felt only in the west of Provence and as far as Montpellier, with the wind coming from either a northerly or north-northeasterly direction.
 In the winter this is by far the coldest form of the mistral.
 The wind can blow for more than a week.
 This kind of mistral is often connected with a low pressure area in the Gulf of Genoa, and it can bring unstable weather to the Côte d'Azur and the east of Provence, sometimes bringing heavy snow to low altitudes in winter.